MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/control-tablix-data-region-display-report-page.md

 ## Controlling the appearance of data
 Table, matrix, and list data regions are all examples of *tablix* data regions.
 The following features help control the appearance of a tablix data region:

 -   **Formatting data.** To format data in a table, matrix, or list, set the format properties of the text box in the cell.
 You can set properties for multiple cells at the same time.
 To format data in a chart, set formatting properties on the series.
-For more information, see [Formatting Report Items &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/formatting-report-items-report-builder-and-ssrs) and [Formatting a Chart &#40;Power BI Report Builder&#41;](../../paginated-reports/report-design/visualizations/formatting-chart-report-builder.md).
+For more information, see [Formatting a Chart &#40;Power BI Report Builder&#41;](../../paginated-reports/report-design/visualizations/formatting-chart-report-builder.md).

 -   **Writing expressions**.
 For more information, see [Expression Uses in Reports &#40;Power BI Report Builder&#41;](../../paginated-reports/expressions/expression-uses-reports-report-builder.md), and [Expression Examples &#40;Power BI Report Builder&#41;](../../paginated-reports/expressions/report-builder-expression-examples.md).